-Organizations that hire thousands of customer-facing candidates, particularly for hourly hiring, should set recruitment success metrics to inform and improve future hiring cycles.
+Organizations that hire thousands of customer-facing candidates, particularly for hourly hiring, should set high-volume recruiting metrics to inform and improve future hiring cycles.

 “Companies traditionally struggle to measure outcome-level data with a level of consistency,” says Adam Godson, vice president of global technology solutions for Cielo, a strategic recruitment process outsourcing (RPO) partner.
 “It can be hard to track hires when volume levels are at 300, and it’s difficult to be consistent with quality when hiring that many people.”